TOMORROW! APPLICATIONS ARE DUE TOMORROW MAY 15!

 The David and Helen Gurley Brown Institute at Columbia Journalism School and the School of Engineering at Stanford are delighted to announce its 2020-2021 Magic Grant program.
-Applications are due April 10, 2020!
+Due to the impacts of COVID-19, the proposal deadline has been extended until May 15, 2020!

 Each year, the Brown Institute awards close to $1M in grants and fellowships to foster new tools and modes of expression, and to create stories that escape the bounds of page and screen.
 We are committed to radical experimentation with the potential to define new priorities and practices for both engineering and journalism.